irfanshadikrishad/irfanshadikrishad/README.md

 ## I'm a Student, Developer, and a Dreamer!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Data Structure.
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other Python programmers.
-- 🥅 2022 Goals: Learn more about AI
+- 🥅 2022 Goals: Learn more about Assembly Language & Web3.
-- ⚡ Fun fact: I love to watch anime
+- ⚡ Fun fact: I love to watch Anime.

 ### Connect with me: